Apple recently unveiled the new M1 Processor when they launched the MacBook Pro and the MacBook Air.

-Consider the Apple M1 consumes insanely low energy than the rivals and still able to outperform most of the Intel and Ryzen chips in either Single-Core or Multi-core performance.
+Consider the Apple M1 consumes insanely low energy than the rivals and is still able to outperform most of the Intel and Ryzen chips in either Single-Core or Multi-core performance.

 Apple M1 with just 10 Watts of TDP is faster at so many tasks and even the sustained performance on the MacBook Air (without a fan) is unheard of.

 Apple claims that M1 matches the peak performance of rivals using only 25% of the power, and they are not wrong.
 Intel Processors with 45 Watt TDP are failing to keep up with the M1 for single-threaded and multi-threaded applications.

-Due to the less energy consumption, the MacBook Air and Pro offers better battery life than nearly all Windows laptops.
+Due to the less energy consumption, the MacBook Air and Pro offer better battery life than nearly all Windows laptops.
 Apple has increased the battery life by up to 50% with these Notebooks.

 Already Apple was ahead of rivals when it comes to battery life and with these new machines, it is going to be further ahead for many years.

 The Apple M1 is an incredible chip and with unified memory, low TDP (10 Watts), and 8 Core Graphics card.
 It is not ideal for gaming but is insanely fast in Apps that are optimized for the ARM architecture.

 AMD is great with multi-core performance but lags when it comes to integrated graphics performance or Single-Core performance.
 We can have better graphics using a dedicated GPU with AMD Notebooks but single-core performance is not at par.

 Again a small form factor machine like the MacBook Air will be hard to make either AMD or Intel solutions with similar performance.

 Considering that it is manufactured on the 5 Nm node it will take time for both AMD and Intel to match the performance.
 Also, Apple is known for optimizing its software and hardware to offer unmatched performance.